nobitagit/knowledge/running/pfitz-faster-road-racing.md

 # Faster road racing

-These are my notes from reading the book [Faster Road Racing, 5K to Half Marathon](https://www.amazon.de/-/en/Pete-Pfitzinger/dp/1450470459) by Pete Pfizinger.
+These are my notes from reading the book [Faster Road Racing, 5K to Half Marathon](https://www.amazon.de/-/en/Pete-Pfitzinger/dp/1450470459) by Pete Pfitzinger.

 My data: